 Schools in which no grade level is assessed under the State's academic assessment system (e.g., P-2 schools), although the State is not required to administer a standardized assessment to meet this requirement;

 Massachusetts currently assigns a summative classification of “Insufficient data” to schools that do not administer the statewide assessment to any students in the school.
-Massachusetts will assign explore a protocol for assigning a summative rating based on measures other than Next-Generation MCAS results in the future and commits to assigning an annual meaningful differentiation within the state accountability system for schools that have the requisite number of students (minimum N = 20).
+Massachusetts will assign a summative rating based on measures other than Next-Generation MCAS results in the future and commits to assigning an annual meaningful differentiation within the state accountability system for schools that have the requisite number of students (minimum N = 20).

 Schools with variant grade configurations (e.g., P-12 schools);

-Massachusetts plans on treating schools with any tested grades in the same manner.
-The construct of the Next-Generation MCAS will allow us to compare achievement across grades either through the scaled score (grades 3-8) or through equating the scale of the grade 10 assessment to that of the Next-Generation MCAS.
+Massachusetts treats schools with any tested grades in the same manner.
+The construct of the Next-Generation MCAS will allow us to compare achievement across non-high school grades (3-8) using the scaled score.
+Grade 10 achievement is measured on the same assessment scale but based on different standards.
+As a result, districts and schools that serve a combination of grades 3-8 and 10 are issued a single overall determination based on their performance on each of the non-high school and high school indicators, measured separately within each grade span.

 Small schools in which the total number of students who can be included in any indicator is less than the minimum number of students established by the State, consistent with a State’s uniform procedures for averaging data, if applicable;